directdemocracy-vote/notary/README.md

 ## Scalable Implementations

-Developers and organizations are encouraged to implement their own publishers using more scalable technologies to handle a very large number of users.
+Developers and organizations are encouraged to implement their own publishers using more scalable and more robust technologies to handle a very large number of users.